WE'RE HERE TO HELP

 Where Are My IBS Test Results?

-Your results are sent to your ordering provider within 4 business days of receiving your blood sample.
+Your results are sent to your ordering provider within 7 days of receiving your blood sample.

 Please follow up with your provider to discuss your test results.